What Not to Eat: 14 Foods to Avoid With IBS

 The more food you eat in one go, the more likely you are to set off the gastrocolic reflex that naturally tells your body that it’s time to visit the bathroom.
 Small but regular meals are far kinder to an IBS bowel.

-You May Also Like:What Is the IBS Elimination Diet?
+You May Also Like:Improve Symptoms With the FODMAP Diet for IBS

 Related Search Topics (Ads):